-Janet W Parachin is a proud graduate of the Living Yoga Program and has been teaching yoga since 2004 and facilitating meditation groups since 1999.
+Janet W Parachin is a proud graduate of the Living Yoga Program, and certified Yoga Therapist.
+She has been teaching yoga since 2004 and facilitating meditation groups since 1999.
 She has degrees in religion, ministry and education.
-She has completed over 800 hours of training in anatomy, restorative and therapeutic yoga and Ayurveda.
+She has completed over 1500 hours of training in anatomy, restorative and therapeutic yoga and Ayurveda.
 Her teachers are Doug Keller, Judith Hanson Lasater, David Frawley and Vasant Lad.
 Janet is the Director of Yoga Spirit Academy yoga teacher training program in Tulsa.
 She teaches that all may experience sukha, ease in body, mind, heart and spirit.

 This guided meditation practice comes from the ancient Vedas but its message resonates with modern people: “Everything is as it should be in the moment.
 Rest into that awareness.”
 As “the yoga of sleep,” Yoga Nidra brings the body into a state similar to sleep, but encourages the mind to remain awake and alert.
 The practice includes deep relaxation, breath awareness, and balancing of the five elements and the seven chakras.
 Benefits include: more restful sleep, calm nervous system, better self-image, and ability to cope with life’s daily routine.